kaishin/unredacted/source/_posts/2017-02-02-achievement-unlocked-january-2017.md

 Last month, I discarded all but the name of the main protagonist the overall tone of the story.
 A new direction that will hopefully get the creative juices flowing and help me keep the momentum.

-Creative writing aside, I'd like to push these updates more frequently to maintain my motivation and keep everyone interested in my side projects in the loop.
+Creative writing aside, I'd like to push these updates more frequently to stay motivated and keep everyone interested in my side projects in the loop.

 [Retro 2015]: /2015/achievement-unlocked-2015
 [Speedster]: https://speedsterapp.com